 - Ensure the long-term stability of the Seaport Museum

-- Create new and improved community spaces
+- Create new community spaces

 - Create jobs and fuel NYC’s economic recovery